ansha1/pipeline/README.md

     nextivaPipeline {
         // ...
         build = [
-            "pip": [
+            [
+              "name"                : "python"
-                // Skip unit tests stage for pip "unitTestCommands"    : "",
+              // Skip unit tests stage for python "unitTestCommands"    : "",
               // This step would be skipped too "postUnitTestCommands": "rm -rf *",
               "image"               : "python:3.6",
             ],
-            "npm": [
+            [
+              "name" : "npm"
               // All steps are executed with their default npm
               // implementations
               "image": "node:10-alpine",
             ],
         // ...
     }